-Robert Scher January 2015-January 2017

-Thomas Harvey (Acting)

-James H. Anderson

-Victorino Mercado (Performing the Duties Of)

-James H. Anderson

-Victorino Mercado

-Melissa G. Dalton (Acting)

-Mara Karlin 17 August 2021-20 December 2023

-Melissa G. Dalton (Performing the Duties Of) 23 August 2021-14 February 2022

-Madeline Mortelmans (Performing the Duties Of)

-Madeline Mortelmans (Performing the Duties Of)

-Madeline Mortelmans (Acting)

-Madeline Mortelmans (Performing the Duties Of)
+Robert Scher January 2015-January 2017 Thomas Harvey (Acting) 20 January 2017-30 August 2018 James H. Anderson Victorino Mercado (Performing the Duties Of) James H. Anderson Victorino Mercado Melissa G. Dalton (Acting) 20 January 2021-17 August 2021 Mara Karlin 17 August 2021-20 December 2023 Melissa G. Dalton (Performing the Duties Of) 23 August 2021-14 February 2022 Madeline Mortelmans (Performing the Duties Of) Madeline Mortelmans (Performing the Duties Of) 18 July 2023-20 December 2023 Madeline Mortelmans (Acting) 21 December 2023-19 July 2024 Madeline Mortelmans (Performing the Duties Of) 19 July 2024-20 January 2025 Austin J. Dahmer (Performing the Duties Of) 22 January 2025-15 March 2025 Madeline Mortelmans (Acting) 15 March 2025-Present

 Sustainment

-The National Defense Authorization Act for Fiscal Year 2000, PL 106-65, 5 October 1999, created the position of Deputy Under Secretary of Defense for Logistics and Materiel Readiness as a second Deputy

-Under Secretary reporting to the Under Secretary of Defense (Acquisition, Technology, and Logistics).
-Congress intended to emphasize the importance of these functions by making this position the top adviser to the Secretary of Defense and the Under Secretary of Defense (Acquisition, Technology, and Logistics) on logistics and materiel readiness issues.
+The National Defense Authorization Act for Fiscal Year 2000, PL 106-65, 5 October 1999, created the position of Deputy Under Secretary of Defense for Logistics and Materiel Readiness as a second Deputy Under Secretary reporting to the Under Secretary of Defense (Acquisition, Technology, and Logistics).
+Congress intended to emphasize the importance of these functions by making this position the top adviser to the Secretary of Defense and the Under Secretary of Defense (Acquisition, Technology, and Logistics) and Logistics) on logistics and materiel readiness issues.